justineaniko/csarch-virtual-exhibit/README.md

 - Fixing the layout of timeline.
 - Fixing layout of styles and colors within the article.
 - Unable to find significant contributions in North Korea and Mongolia compared to other East Asia countries listed.

+### After mid-progress:
 - Changing the format of the Trivia Questions
 - Was unable to implement a scoring feature for the Trivia Questions at first
+- Figuring out how to get around the overflow because the texts were getting cut off
+- Color-coding the timeline

 ---